 With WebRTC simulcast, instead of sending a single track to the SFU, a publishing participant’s web client sends the same source track at a few different resolutions, bitrates, and frame rates.
 Each of these groups of settings is known as a simulcast layer.

 |Frame rate (fps)||10||15||30|

 |Resolution (width height)||320x180||640x360||1280x720|

 The publishing participant sends all three layers to the SFU.
-The SFU decides which layer to forward to the subscribed participants depending on the subscriber’s network quality.
-If the network is very strained, it sends the lowest quality layer 0.
+The SFU decides which layer to forward to the receiving participants depending on their network quality.
+If the network is very strained, it sends the lowest quality (Layer 0).

 If many participant videos will be displayed or if they will be rendered on small mobile screens, for example, programmatically requesting a lower bitrate layer can improve call performance.
 Lower quality videos not only save downstream bandwidth, but also can dramatically improve CPU performance since they require fewer resources to render.

 To use Daily receiveSettings to request a specific simulcast layer:

 "receive-settings-updated"event to update the app interface in response.